Codecademy/docs/content/html/concepts/tags/terms/doctype/doctype.md

   - 'paths/front-end-engineer-career-path'
 ---

-The doctype tells the browser that a given file is a markup (`.html`) file and that full web standards must be applied to it.
+The doctype tells the browser that a given file is a markup (`.html`) file and that a set of web standards must be applied to it.

 ## Syntax